-Both men and women students are required to take three semesters of physical education in the four semesters of their freshman and sophomore years.
-In these three semesters one course must be selected in Foundations (140 series), one course in team and conditioning activities (160-170 or 260-270 series), and one course in individual and dual activities (180 or 280 series).
-The Foundations course must be taken in the freshman year.
+Both men and women students are required to take physical education in the four semesters of their freshman and sophomore years.
+The Foundations course (P.E.
+140) must be taken in the first semester of the freshman year.

 Classes meet twice per week.
 Each course runs a full semester but is divided into two units of activity.
 Both units must be completed to receive credit for the course.
 Students may not repeat for credit any instructional unit.